 Bangalow Public School was founded in 1884 and was originally known as Byron Creek Provisional School.
 The site of the original school was approximately where the Bangalow Medical Centre is now situated.
 Our present site was occupied around 1891 and the school was renamed Bangalow Public School in 1907.
-The heritage brick building was completed in 1925 and the central multipurpose building was completed for use as a library in 1986.
+The heritage brick building was completed in 1925 and the central multipurpose building, which includes the canteen, was completed for use as a library in 1986.